-Note: Please read the 4-H Project Exhibit Rules
+Note: Please read the 4-H Project Exhibit Rules on page v.

-- 1. 4-H members may stay in a unit for more than one year.
-The exhibit must be different each year. - 2.
-Youth are only allowed to enter a display board exhibit, or programming, or a stand-alone exhibit, but not all.
+1. 4-H members may stay in a unit for more than one year.
+The exhibit must be different each year.

+2. Youth are only allowed to enter a display board exhibit, or programming, or a stand-alone exhibit, but not all.